-Sometimes the nature hair community moves so fast that we forget that not everyone understands whats going on and it can be a bit confusing.
-Case in point whats the difference between remy hair and non-remy hair?
+Sometimes the natural hair community moves so fast that we forget that not everyone understands what's going on and it can be a bit confusing.
+Case in point what's the difference between Remy hair and non-Remy hair?
 No worries we've got you covered here.
 The difference between a lace front wig and a full lace wig?

 A lace front wig is exactly what it sounds like.
-This wig has a sheer lace strictly in the front edges of the unit that are cut off just prior to be installed on your head.
-The lace front wig provides the illusion of a natural hair line.
+This wig has a sheer lace strictly in the front edges of the unit that are cut off just prior to being installed on your head.
+The lace front wig provides the illusion of a natural hairline.
 The base of a lace front wig isn’t made of lace, but of a thicker material that is still comfortable/wearable.
 Lace front wigs are often worn by many celebrities, but there are a few cons to this type of unit.
 With the baby hair effect, there can often be issues with the tape/glue used to adhere the wig to the front edge of the skin.
-For starters you are putting excessive amounts of stress on the perimeter of your edges if done too frequently.
+For starters, you are putting excessive amounts of stress on the perimeter of your edges if done too frequently.
 This can cause permanent damage if not handled correctly.
 The tape/glue can also interact with the skin and form a pulling type effect that will be a dead giveaway.
-Most times you can also see the glue if too much is installed We’ve seen this occur to many celebrities in the lime light as well.
+Most times you can also see the glue if too much is installed We&rsquo've seen this occur to many celebrities in the limelight as well.

 Full Lace Wigs:

 Full lace wigs have a base that is made fully of lace, unlike the lace front wig.
 This means full lace wigs are a bit more versatile than a lace front wig because they can be worn in different hairstyles.
 This puts full lace wigs at a higher price point than a lace front wig as well.
 A full lace wig covers the entire head and must be installed slightly different than a lace front wig that is only attached at the front edges of your head.
 It is best to wear a wig cap, especially when installing a full lace wig since it will be covering your entire head.